benpierce/trumptwitter/README.md

 ![Loss & Accuracy over Epoch](https://github.com/benpierce/trumptwitter/raw/master/experiment2_chart.png)

+Sample Tweets:

+"*trump economy breaks holiday shopping border african-american and rigged range few like out backs! merkel in fought of @mercedesschlapp we fortune*"

+"*freed taliban hostages arrive in 90% है so the public up the border our have stay to national asked you all what has done happened! to pumping*"

+"*only 25 percent want the never easily and the failing boom criminals from obligations on no with a many states hunt more never told with money*"

 # Character-based Padded Sequences

 This model looks like it has a lot of potential given the high accuracy (nearly 85%) and the great learning rate, as seen in the below charts.
 Unfortunately, many of the tweets it produced ended up containing non-sensical words that don't exist in the English vocabulary.

 ![Loss & Accuracy over Epoch](https://github.com/benpierce/trumptwitter/raw/master/experiment3_chart.png)

+Sample Tweets:

+"*so they now convict rogerita wosniag rere or hos  nimer to sleepy joe!s campaign hoping to save face it won't work! https://www.usa.gov/*"

+"*amazing analysis & reporting! https://www.usa.gov/ to  he ltsd nn tmerrca and the world america will get it done!  winh siat r gitn nuper t*"

+"*congressman @michaelcburgess has done aena dou to the average americana wy to 129 miles and by early next year we will have 500 miles comple*"

 # Character-based Rolling Sequences

 This model performed very mediocre with a 50% validation accuracy making this model less attractive than the one using padded sequences.

 ![Loss & Accuracy over Epoch](https://github.com/benpierce/trumptwitter/raw/master/experiment4_chart.png)

+Sample Tweets:

+"*the noble people of iran—whonker hisennes ahe aryen fou the dort res to the senate the best and on a very big tre dom to the senate the best*"

+"*she will go down as the president in the house and the dort an the senate the democrat prosicule saadeing the president and the tmendment th*"

+"*nancy pelosi wants congress to the senate the best and on the party and the fest and and montinuetton poriticil the dorld and the dort an th*"

 ---